hermanolvik/Melanoma-Detection-with-Convolutional-Neural-Networks/README.md

 - Residual connections
 - Transfer learning (ResNet-18)

-The project was conducted as part of the **DAT341 - Applied Machine Learning** course at **Chalmers University of Technology**.
-Read the full report in the PDF in this repo.

 ## Results
 - **Layer Normalization** significantly improved accuracy.
 - **Residual connections** had a smaller-than-expected impact.